frabbit/scuts-slides/slides/slide120.md

 ### Implicit resolution

+And this is roughly what happens inside of`Implicit.fromNothing()`.

-We are looking for variables (candidates) with the right type.
+For the next function call, the algorithm is looking for variables (candidates) with the right type at position `?`.

 ```haxe
 var toStringBool = new ToStringBool();
 toString(true, ?); // the local variable toStringBool looks compatible
 ```

-But, we don't want to test all variables because it's expensive and quite intrusive.
+But, the macro shouldn't test all available variables because that's expensive and quite intrusive.

 Currently you have to mark them.

 ```haxe
 // for static and member variables